 The administration arm of Umsobomvu Municipality is headed by the Municipal Manager, who has three senior managers reporting directly to him.
-The Municipal Manager, as head of the administration, is responsible and accountable for tasks and functions as provided for in Section 55 of the MSA, other functions/tasks as provided for in legislation as well as functions delegated to him by the Mayor and Council.
+The latest revision to the Organisational Structure includes a position for a fourth senior manager for the directorate Community Services.
+The Municipal Manager, as head of the administration, is responsible and accountable for tasks and functions as provided for in Section 55 of the MSA, other functions/tasks as provided forin legislation as well as functions delegated to him by the Mayor and Council.